trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 - To modify or cancel an individual order placed manually from TWS, it is  necessary to connect with client ID 0 and then bind the order before  attempting to modify it.
 The process of binding assigns the order an API order ID; prior to binding it will be returned to the API with an **API order ID of 0**.
 Orders with API order ID 0 cannot be modified/cancelled from the API.
 The function reqOpenOrders binds orders open at that moment which do not already have an API order ID, and the function reqAutoOpenOrders binds  future orders automatically.
 The function reqAllOpenOrders does not bind orders.
 - To modify API orders when connecting to a different  session of TWS (logged in with a different username than used for the  original order), it is necessary to first bind the order with client ID 0 in the same manner as manual TWS orders are bound before they can be  modified.
 The binding assignment of API order IDs is independent for  each TWS user, so the same order can have different API order IDs for  different users.
 The permID returned in the API Order class which is  assigned by TWS can be used to identify an order in an account uniquely.
 - The process of order binding from the API cancels/resubmits an order  working on an exchange.
-This may affect the order’s place in the  exchange queue.
+This may affect the orderÃ¢â‚¬â„¢s place in the  exchange queue.
 Enhancements are planned to allow for API binding with  modification of exchange queue priority.

 ### Place OrderCopy Location

 Orders are submitted via the EClient.placeOrder method.

-Immediately after an order is submitted correctly, the TWS will start sending events concerning the order’s activity via [EWrapper.openOrder](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#open-order) and [EWrapper.orderStatus](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#order-status)
+Immediately after an order is submitted correctly, the TWS will start sending events concerning the orderÃ¢â‚¬â„¢s activity via [EWrapper.openOrder](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#open-order) and [EWrapper.orderStatus](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#order-status)

 Advisors executing allocation orders will receive execution details and  commissions for the allocation order itself.
 To receive allocation  details and commissions for a specific subaccount [EClient.reqExecutions](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-exec-details) can be used.

 An order can be sent to TWS but not transmitted to the IB server by  setting the Order.Transmit flag in the order class to False.
 Untransmitted orders will only be available within that TWS session (not for other usernames) and will be cleared on restart.
-Also, they can be  cancelled or transmitted from the API but not viewed while they remain  in the “untransmitted” state.
+Also, they can be  cancelled or transmitted from the API but not viewed while they remain  in the Ã¢â‚¬Å“untransmittedÃ¢â‚¬Â state.

 #### EClient.placeOrder (

 **id:** int.
-The order’s unique identifier.
+The orderÃ¢â‚¬â„¢s unique identifier.
 If a new order is placed with an  order ID less than or equal to the order ID of a previous order an error will occur.

 **contract:** Contract.
-The order’s contract
+The orderÃ¢â‚¬â„¢s contract

 **order:** Order.
 The order object.
  )